sartak/SKAction-AnimationCurves/README.md

 ## Usage

 This package provides a category for `SKAction`.
 Where it makes sense, action factory methods have an additional `curve:` parameter.
+For example,

-For example, `SKAction moveTo:CGPointZero duration:2 curve:SKActionCurveElasticEaseOut]`.
+    [SKAction moveTo:CGPointZero duration:2 curve:SKActionCurveElasticEaseOut]

 I'm not too concerned about clashing with future versions of Sprite Kit, since the nomenclature there is "timing mode", not "animation curve".